 From the Business Connexion point of view, the key benefit of using SUSE Linux Enterprise Server for z Systems and LinuxONE is the cost advantage it offers.

 "Based on the utilisation of database servers on the mainframe, we calculated that the production environment equates to about 36 Intel-based servers," said Labuschagne."Running in a distributed landscape would have pushed the Oracle licensing costs way beyond the point where we could offer a competitively priced solution to our clients.
 SUSE Linux Enterprise Server on the mainframe is a real strategic enabler for this whole service offering."

 Further clear advantages of using Linux virtual servers on the mainframe are the flexibility and speed of expanding the environment.
 It is far quicker, easier and less costly to fire up a new virtual server than to size, procure and implement a new physical server.
 There are also no potential problems with hardware compatibility, and essentially no impact on space and power in the data centre.

-"Particularly from a software cost perspective, IFL running SUSE Linux Enterprise Server for System z is very attractive," said Labuschagne.
+"Particularly from a software cost perspective, IFL running SUSE Linux Enterprise Server for z Systems and LinuxONE is very attractive," said Labuschagne.
 "The more Intel CPUs you add, the higher the cost for licensing products such as Oracle.
 With the IFL, Oracle is priced as running on one CPU, and you can run as many virtual machines as you want with that one subscription.
 That means the cost is a very manageable component as we grow.
 For a hosting and IT services company, that's a very important benefit."